OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 The visualization is based on the simulation result file.
 All three formats of the simulation result file are supported i.e., mat, csv and plt where mat is a matlab file format, csv is a comma separated file and plt is an ordered text file.

-It is only possible to debug one state machine at a time.
-This is achieved by marking the result file active in the Variables Browser.
-The visualization only read the values from the active result file.
-It is possible to simulate several state machine models.
-In that case, the user will see a list of result files in the Variables Browser.
-The user can switch between different result files by right clicking on the result file and selecting *Set Active* in the context menu.

 Using OMEdit as Text Editor
 ---------------------------